mzeidenberg/academic-kickstart/content/authors/admin/_index.md

-Pathways Intermediate Outcomes (CPIO) Study, which is HHS’s follow-on study for PACE and the related Health Profession Opportunity Grants (HPOG) study, as well as its follow-up study (HPOG 2), which are also sponsored by HHS, and am applying techniques from machine learning to that study.
+Pathways Intermediate Outcomes (CPIO) Study, which is HHS’s follow-on study for PACE and the related Health Profession Opportunity Grants (HPOG) study, as well as its follow-up study (HPOG 2), which are also sponsored by HHS, and is applying techniques from machine learning to that study.

 I was a principal investigator for Abt’s RCT for the Robin Hood College Success Prize,